Nymoout/Nymoout/README.md

 So, ready for an adventure in the world of primary keys and pointers?
 Let's code the future! 🚀🎮

 💻 Java Developer and more... - I dive into the code world, specializing in Java and ready to conquer any technology that crosses my path.
-🌐 Full Stack Developer: HTML5, C#, C++, React.
+🌐 Full Stack Developer: Java, Go, HTML5, C#, C++, React.
 Turning ideas into interactive and functional experiences.

 🕹️ Developer at Vexillum Studio: Turning ideas into bits and bytes.
 Check it out!
 🌐 Personal Website: Where lines of code meet creativity.
 Discover it here!